rust-lang/rfcs/text/0000-explicit-tail-calls.md

 If any of these checks fail a compiler error is issued.

 One additional check must be done, if the backend cannot guarantee TCE to be performed a ICE is issued.
-It is also suggested to ensure that the invariants provided by the prerequisites are maintained during compilation and raising a ICE if this is not the case.
+It is also suggested to ensure that the invariants provided by the pre-requisites are maintained during compilation, raising a ICE if this is not the case.

 Note that as `become` is a keyword reserved for exactly the use-case described in this RFC there is no backwards-compatibility break.

 This feature will have interactions with other features that depend on stack frames, for example, debugging and backtraces.
-As omitting stack frames is fundamental to the feature described in this RFC, it is suggested to warn a user of this interaction.
-It might also be possible to add special handling for some features, for example storing a constant number of stack frames separately during debugging.

-Features that depend on drop order can also be impacted by this feature, for example locking mechanisms.
+See [drawbacks](#drawbacks) for further discussion.

 See below for how borrowchecking can be used to implement this feature and the reasoning why operators are not supported.